orbitmines/archive/projects/OrbitMines Minimap.md

 *Once a Minecraft server, now a project building towards a world in which learning, science, ..., engineering are all an exploratory game.*
 *Once a Minecraft server, now the creation of a world in which education, science, ..., engineering are all an exploratory game.*
-*Once a Minecraft server, now a world in which education, science and engineering are all an exploratory videogame.*
+*Once a Minecraft server, now the creation of a world where education, science and engineering are all an exploratory videogame.*

 Many of these steps are still quite uncertain, but the direction is clear.